ZhenyingZhu/StudyNotes/AIAndData.md

 Add `NEVER modify .env files without explicit approval`

+AI is able to try logging into Entra, but need to set Entra access for the tool it uses.

 ## Agent

 An AI agent is an entity that observes its environment, reasons about what to do next, and takes actions to maximize a goal or utility over time.